aaronj1335/aaronj1335.github.com/_posts/2013-07-29-functional-reactive-programming-for-the-web.md

 ---
 layout: post
-title: "CS373: functional reactive programming on the web"
+title: functional reactive programming on the web
 author: Aaron Stacy
 category: cs373
 tags: [code, cs373, javascript]
 ---

-# functional reactive programming on the web

-{% include byline %}

 i read [the flapjax paper][flapjax] for my software engineering class at UT. it presents a language and framework for functional reactive programming in